Start your own peer-to-peer support group

 supported across over 97 networks in 15 languages

 of program participants

 and 87% of family members and carers reported an increase in confidence

 With a focus on guiding participants on advocacy and helping them gain new skills, 84% of participants agreed they were more knowledgeable about their rights and 85% felt they had new skills to help them achieve their goals.

 With the resources from the MPN program now publicly available, community leaders and organisations can be empowered to start their own peer groups.

-How to start your own peer support group
+How to start your own peer-to-peer support group

 Peer-to-peer support groups are an engaging way to help like-minded people with disability build their support networks.